Waihiga Mwaura

-Waihiga Mwaura (born 6 June, 1984) is a Kenyan journalist who, in 2018, won the BBC World News Komla Dumor Award.

-Mwaura is an anchor on Citizen TV.
-He is married to Joyce Omondi.
+Waihiga Mwaura (born 6 June 1984) is a Kenyan journalist and BBC News presenter.
+He has presented the BBC News Focus on Africa programme since 2023.
+He won the 2018 BBC World News Komla Dumor Award.
+Mwaura has previously served in various capacities on Citizen TV.

 Early life and education

-Mwaura was born on 6 June, 1984 to parents who are both lawyers.
-He has two siblings and the his family lives in Donholm and then the Westlands neighbourhood of Nairobi.
+Mwaura was born on 6 June 1984 to parents who are both lawyers.
+He has two siblings.
+His family lived in Donholm and then the Westlands neighbourhood of Nairobi.

-He has a bachelor's degree in computer science from the African Nazarene University, and took a master's degree in communications.
+He has a bachelor's degree in computer science from the African Nazarene University, and a master's degree in communications (Media Studies).